Mean Field Equilibrium: Uniqueness, Existence, and Comparative Statics: Main Results

+is increasing in $x_{1}$.
+Similarly, $Q$ is decreasing in $s$ with respect to $x_{1}$ if for all functions $f :X_{1} \times X_{2} \rightarrow \mathbb{R}$ that are increasing in $x_{1}$on $X_{1}$ and for all $x \in X$ the function in (\ref{Eq:increasing1}) is decreasing in $s$.
 In Sections \ref{Sec:dynamic rep} and \ref{Sec: HAMM} we show the usefulness of Theorem \ref{Corr:product space}.
 We establish the uniqueness of an MFE for dynamic reputation models and heterogeneous agent macro models by proving that $Q$ is increasing in $x_{i}$ for some $i=1,2$.
 In these models it is not necessarily true that $Q$ is increasing in $x$ on $X$, so Theorem \ref{Theorem uniq} cannot be applied directly.
 The Appendix contains the proofs not presented in the main text.

 \begin{theorem} Suppose that $X=X_{1} \times X_{2}$.
-Suppose that Assumption \ref{Assumption uniq} holds, apart from the condition that $Q$ is increasing in $x$.
-Suppose that $Q$ is increasing in $x_{i}$ for some $i=1,2$.
+Suppose that Assumption \ref{Assumption uniq} holds, apart from the condition that $Q$ is increasing in $x$ and decreasing in $s$.
+Suppose that $Q$ is increasing in $x_{i}$ and decreasing in $s$ with respect to $x_{i}$ for some $i=1,2$.
 If the binary relation $ \succeq $ is complete, then if an MFE exists, it is unique. \end{theorem}